ncoghlan/misc/notes/python3/enum_creation.rst

 you have to choose between explicit identification of the enum values in the class based syntax and the repetition of the class name and the use of strings in the functional declaration API.
+`Andrew Cooke's review of the accepted PEP
-`This article <http://www.acooke.org/cute/Pythonssad0.html>`_ provides a good overview of that perspective.
+<http://www.acooke.org/cute/Pythonssad0.html>`__ provides a good overview of
+that criticism.

 Why standardise enums at all?